nickdunn/elasticsearch/README.markdown

 * `symphony_fulltext` indexes the field again but runs its content through the aforementioned `symphony_fulltext` analyser.
 Fields that define a `symphony_fulltext` index are searched against for fulltext search when using the search datasource bundled with this extension
 * `symphony_autocomplete` indexes the field again but runs its content through the aforementioned `symphony_autocomplete` analyser.
 Fields that define a `symphony_autocomplete` index are searched against for autocomplete/suggest search when using the autocomplete search datasource bundled with this extension

-The last thing of note is the `boost` for the `title` field.
-This means that text in the title field is ranked three times more important than other fields in the section.
+Adding a `boost` property for `title` ranks this field three times more important than other fields in the section.
+Adding a `symphony_highlight` property for `content` and `document` configures ElasticSearch to return excerpts from these fields with the search terms highlighted.
+See [Example XML response](#) for more.

+(Note: `symphony_highlight` is a custom property you won't find in the ElasticSearch docs — it is just used by this extension).

 ### Mapping Symphony data
 Creating the JSON mapping is the first of two steps.
 The second involves converting Symphony entry data from an array into the JSON that ElasticSearch expects.
 Again, it's easy.
 For your Articles section, create a file also in `workspace/elasticsearch/mappings` named `articles.php`.